-The International Climbing and Mountaineering Federation (UIAA) was founded in 1932 and has a global presence on six continents with 92 member associations in 68 countries representing approximately three million people.
+The International Climbing and Mountaineering Federation (UIAA) was founded in 1932 and has a global presence on six continents representing over 90 member associations and federations in 68 countries.

 The UIAA promotes the growth and protection of mountaineering and climbing worldwide by:

 preserving their spirit and traditions

 advancing safe and ethical mountain practices

 supporting youth participation and the Olympic movement

 The Articles of Association (AoA) define the purpose of the UIAA and the principles its activities are based on.
 They explain the rights and responsibilities of its member associations and describe the powers and duties of its organisational bodies: the General Assembly, Management Committee, Executive Board, Commissions, Auditors and Court.

 The articles were revised in the General Assembly, 13 October 2012, which took place in Amsterdam, Netherlands, and came into effect on January 1, 2013.